MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/software-defined-storage/Health-Service-in-Windows-Server-2016.md

 -   Pool Capacity Available: The pool capacity which is not allocated to the footprint of volumes.

--   Volume Capacity Total: The total usable (‚Äúinside‚Äù) capacity of existing volumes.
+-   Volume Capacity Total: The total usable (ìinsideî) capacity of existing volumes.

 -   Volume Capacity Available: The amount of additional data which can be stored in existing volumes.